Here are some of the frequently asked technical questions.

 Option 1 – stay with the original RGB’s and use an adjustable spring plate system, this will be ok for drop unto 4.5″ as negative camber increases dramatically the lower you go.

-Option 2 – Convert the rear of your type 2 by installing a straight axle gearbox with long axles from either a type 3 or type 1 beetle, then use an adjustable spring plate system, this is a good option if you don’t want to modify any of the chassis by means of welding and clearencing, this option can allow a type 2 to run very low due to the drop acheived by removing the added height of the RGB which is around 3″, there is also enough axle tube to chassis clearance when you come down nice and low however you will still have increased negative camber of the wheels the lower you go.
+Option 2 – Convert the rear of your type 2 by installing a straight axle gearbox with long axles from either a type 3 or type 1 beetle, then use an adjustable spring plate system, this is a good option if you don’t want to modify any of the chassis by means of welding and clearancing, this option can allow a type 2 to run very low due to the drop achieved by removing the added height of the RGB which is around 3″, there is also enough axle tube to chassis clearance when you come down nice and low however you will still have increased negative camber of the wheels the lower you go.

-Option 3 – Convert to Early Bay Window IRS (Independent Rear Suspension), this conversion requires welding of the IRS arm mounts (bolt in kits are also available), early shorter IRS arms, clearencing of the transmission saddle for the arms to swing and an adjustable spring plate system, most commonly used is the single side plate IRS gearbox used in later type 1 beetles for it’s good gear ratios and proven reliability Fresh Kustoms has a spring plate system to suit all of the above requirements for early type 2 lowering and conversion which utilises the original spring plates.
+Option 3 – Convert to Early Bay Window IRS (Independent Rear Suspension), this conversion requires welding of the IRS arm mounts (bolt in kits are also available), early shorter IRS arms, clearancing of the transmission saddle for the arms to swing and an adjustable spring plate system, most commonly used is the single side plate IRS gearbox used in later type 1 beetles for it’s good gear ratios and proven reliability Fresh Kustoms has a spring plate system to suit all of the above requirements for early type 2 lowering and conversion which utilises the original spring plates.

 Late Bay Window Type 2 – With the upgrade of the type 4 engine in later type 2’s also came a heavier duty suspension, the IRS arms are longer as too are the spring plates, splined torsion arms are also larger in diameter to cope with the additional weight of the longer engine bay and heavier type 4 engine design.
 To lower the rear of a late bay window there are a few items on the market.
 The horse shoe plate – this design allows the IRS arm and spring plate to stay in its current location while the CV Hub is relocated up above moving the wheel closer to the body Adjustable Spring Plates – This system allows the rear to be adjusted up via an adjustment screw from the side of the plate FK Drop plate Kit – Our kit utilises the original spring plate and adapts on to it to allow the original spring plate to have pre-tension while off setting the hub and arm assembly statically at a few different height settings